nypl-spacetime/brick-by-brick/README.md

 ### Items

-- `GET /items/:uuid`: get a single collection item, with UUID `:uuid`
+- `GET /items/:provider/:id`: get a single collection item, with provider `:provider` and ID `:id`
 - `GET /items/random`: get random collection item which has not been geolocated by the user associated with the current session
-- `POST /items/:uuid`: send new location of item with UUID `:uuid`.
+- `POST /items/:provider/:id`: send new location of item with provider `:provider` and ID `:id`.
 POST data should be of the following form:
-- `GET /items/:uuid/mods`: get NYPL Digital Collections API MODS metadata for item with UUID `:uuid`

 ```json
 {